 There are no trails that run to the rock, but there is room to park your car just steps from the vista.
 It’s worth noting that the gravel road that leads to the vista isn’t very well maintained, and while I was able to visit in my car, make sure you are careful on the road.

-The water cascades down a series of drops directly underneath an old bridge.
-All told, Breakneck Falls is probably about 25 feet in height.
+At Breakneck Falls, water cascades down a series of drops directly underneath an old bridge.
+All told, Breakneck Falls is probably about 25 feet in height with rock walls that tower even taller.

 Slippery Rock Gorge Trail